Safer vehicles

 Reinforced occupant compartment

-The cabin of the car is designed like a cell, making it difficult for the engine to breach the compartment in a front-on crash.
+The cabin of the car is designed like a cell.
+This makes it difficult for the engine to breach the compartment in a front-on crash.
 This also ensures that the steering column, dashboard, roof pillars and floor panels are not excessively pushed inwards onto the driver and front-seat passenger.
-Ideally, all doors should still be able to be opened and closed after a serious crash.
+Ideally, all doors can still be opened and closed after a serious crash.

 Side impact protection